Trading and Investing

 It's always good to come out clean right away: I have a strong bearish bias and I think the financial markets are broken in the sense that little else matters except central bank policies.
 Buy-and-hold as an investment strategy is more or less dead, except in the very long-term.
 Today it's almost impossible to be a successful macro investor.
 High frequency trading (a.k.a.
 HFT, algorithmic, or robotic trading) is in its current form more disruptive than beneficial to the markets.
 Volatility in the various asset classes is here to stay.

-Having confessed all of that I guess I should come up with some clarifications and explanations.
-Well, that's what my trading and investing blog is all about.
+Having confessed all of that I guess I should come up with some clarifications and explanations – and that's what my trading and investing blog is all about.
 In the blog posts if I ever make a claim or prediction, I'll be sure to back it up with reasoning and references.

-The first one is to buy and rent apartments ("buy-to-let"), which I do to some extent in Helsinki Finland.
+The first way is to buy and rent apartments ("buy-to-let"), which I’ve done to some extent in Helsinki Finland.
+This has become increasingly hard over the years due to real-estate prices and competition.

-The third is trading, which I actually don't consider to be a form of investing, but nevertheless it involves obtaining the necessary capital, putting it at risk, and hopefully earning a decent return.
-More specifically, I refer to trading either in the short term ("swing trading") or trading in the very short term ("day trading").
-I do both and almost never in single stocks or commodities, but instead in broader equity indexes.
+The final way is trading, which I actually don't consider to be a form of investing, but nevertheless it involves obtaining the necessary capital, putting it at risk, and hopefully earning a decent return.
+More specifically, I’m talking about trading either in the short term ("swing trading") or trading in the very short term ("day trading").
+I’ve done both and almost never in single stocks or commodities, but instead in broader equity indexes.